andresgbecerra/co-induction-anguar/Interview/Angular.md

 - **Accessing Other Components**
    - The **@ViewChild** and **@ViewChildren** decorators provide access to the instantiated class of child components, allowing you to interact with non-private fields programmatically.

+- **Service**
+  - Service is a broad category encompassing any value, function, or feature that an application needs.
+  - A service is typically a class with a narrow, well-defined purpose.
+It should do something specific and do it well.
+  - Angular distinguishes components from services to increase modularity and reusability.
+  - Services are good for tasks such as fetching data from the server, validating user input, or logging directly to the console.
+  - By defining such processing tasks in an injectable service class, you make those tasks available to any component.
+  - You can also make your application more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.
+  - Services can depend on other services.
+  - A component should use services for tasks that don't involve the view or application logic.

 - **Dependency injection**
   - Dependencies are services or objects that a class needs to perform its function.